-If you need support completing this activity, please contact the GPQI team:
+If you need support completing this activity, please contact the QI team on:

-Complete the questions below to review how the practice can effectively reduce HbA1c levels and improve the recording of results for patients with diabetes.
+Complete the questions below to review how the practice can effectively improve HbA1c levels and results recording for patients with diabetes.

-After reviewing the difference in percentages between your previous quarter and your current quarter results, are they what you expected?
+After reviewing the difference in percentages between your previous quarter and your currer quarter results, are they what you expected?
 What lifestyle interventions do you think the practice can introduce to patients with type 2 diabetes to improve their overall health and well-being?
 For example, referring patients to a Credentialled Diabetes Educator (CDE), or the Self-Management of Chronic Conditions service , or programs such as MyDesmond Program .
-Refer to the Model for Improvement (MFI) & Plan, Do, Study, Act (PDSA) template to help with outlining any changes to your patient care plans.
+Refer to the Model for Improvement (MFI) &amp; Plan, Do, Study, Act (PDSA) template to help with outlining any changes to your patient care plans.
 How can you ensure the practice improves the recording HbA1c results?
 For example, identify patients using the Primary Sense - Diabetes Mellitus report or adding prompts/reminders in the clinical software to obtain HbA1c results.
 Refer to the MFI and PDSA template to help with outlining any changes to your practice's procedures.

-Now that you have reviewed the HbA1c recording status of your patients with diabetes, why not complete the next topic and check the smoking status of your patients, or move on to
+Now that you have reviewed the HbA1c recording status of your diabetes patients, why not complete the next topic and check the smoking status of your patients, or move on to